kenweechin/recipe-app/README.md

 * The profile page shows all the recipes created by the user.
 * User can see the total number of recipes created by themselves.
-* User can glance an overview of all those recipes in recipe card profile style.
+* User can glance at an overview of all those recipes in recipe card profile style.
 * User can click onto the recipe card to view the recipe details.

 ### **Add Recipe Page**

 ![Add Recipe](/documentation/screenshots/addrecipe.png)

-* Logged in and registered user can add a recipe on the add new recipe page.
+* Log in and registered users can add a recipe on the add new recipe page.
 * All of the required input fields contain the placeholders to notify the user what kind of data to enter.
-* The required input fields has an red asterisk icon so the user knows it is compulsory to have these input fields to be filled.
+* The required input fields have a red asterisk icon so the user knows it is compulsory to have these input fields to be filled.
-* Each of the input fields is associated with a relevant fontawesome icon.
+* Each of the input fields is associated with a relevant font awesome icon.
-* The **Meal Type** and **Dietery** fields have dropdown section where the user can choose an option from the dropdown.
+* The **Meal Type** and **Dietary** fields have a dropdown section where the user can choose an option from the dropdown.
 * If the user doesn't have a recipe image to upload to their page, the recipe image placeholder will show on the recipe detail page.
 * The red **CREATE RECIPE** button is located at bottom of the form after the user has filled up the input fields.
 It will then redirect the user to the user's profile page.

 ### **Edit Recipe Feature**

-* The recipe edit feature is only accessible for the user who has created their own recipe.
-Other user would not have the edit feature if they are viewing other's creators recipe.
+* The recipe edit feature is only accessible for the user who has created their recipe.
+Other users would not have the edit feature if they are viewing another's creator's recipe.
-* The Edit Recipe page has the same input fields and form layout as to the Add Recipe page but the form is pre-populated with the original recipe's detail.
-This pre-populated feature enable the user to edit the recipe easily without have to re-enter the details.
+* The Edit Recipe page has the same input fields and forms layout as the Add Recipe page but the form is pre-populated with the original recipe's detail.
+This pre-populated feature enables the user to edit the recipe easily without having to re-enter the details.
 * Once the user clicked on the **DONE** button, the database will get updated and redirect the user back to the edited recipe detail page with a flash message pop up saying the recipe is updated successfully.
 * The user can click on the **CANCEL** button if he/she decided not to edit the recipe, and will be redirected back to the same recipe detail page.

 ### **Delete Recipe Feature**

-* The recipe delete feature is only accessible for the user who has created their own recipe.
-Other user would not have the delete feature if they are viewing other's creators recipe.
+* The recipe delete feature is only accessible for the user who has created their recipe.
+Another user would not have the delete feature if they are viewing another's creator's recipe.
 * User can delete the recipe by clicking on the **DELETE** button and the recipe will be removed from the database and user's recipe profile page.
-The total number of user's recipe will deduct and update automatically.
+The total number of user's recipes will deduct and update automatically.

 ![Delete Modal Confirmation Message](/documentation/screenshots/delete.png)
 * The delete modal confirmation message will pop out to confirm if the user is intending to delete the recipe.
 This defensive design is to ensure the user would not accidentally delete their recipe by misclick.